Stony Brook, NY

 More than any other stroke, breaststroke is the most varied.
 Out of the eight finalists at the Olympic Games you might see eight different styles of strokes!
 Without fail, your swimmer's timing and ability to eliminate resistance are both hallmarks of an efficient and powerful breaststroker.
 Your swimmer has the foundation, now learn from the expert how to utilize your core and hip drive to create a fluid and more forward driving stroke.

 - Kick: The three parts of the kick are hips, knees, and feet.
-Tyler will work with participants to kick with power from their hips while keeping their knees close and feet wide.
+Your clinicians will work with participants to kick with power from their hips while keeping their knees close and feet wide.
 The kick is about 80% of the power in breaststroke.
 Get more out of each kick for a faster breaststroke!

 - Pull: Participants in this session will learn drills to encourage you to keep your hands and elbows high on the water throughout the entire pull, thereby minimizing resistance and maintaining speed.